Dominic Barton

-Dominic Barton (born 1962), known as Bao Damin (鲍达民) in China, is a Ugandan-born Canadian business executive, author, and diplomat.
-He is the current chairman of the private investment firm LeapFrog Investments and was the chancellor of the University of Waterloo from 2018 to 2024.
+Dominic Barton (born 1962), known as Bao Damin (鲍达民) in China, is a Canadian business executive, author, and diplomat.
+He is the current chairman of the private investment firm LeapFrog Investments and was the Chancellor of the University of Waterloo from 2018 to 2024.
 He served as the Canadian Ambassador to the People's Republic of China from 2019 to 2021.
-Prior to this, Barton was the Global Managing Director of McKinsey & Company, the global consulting firm, from 2009 to 2018 and has previously served as Chairman of Teck Resources and as Non-Executive Director at the Singtel Group in Singapore and Investor AB in Sweden.
+Prior to this, Barton was the Global Managing Director of consulting firm McKinsey & Company, from 2009 to 2018 and has previously served as Chairman of Teck Resources and as Non-Executive Director at the Singtel Group in Singapore and Investor AB in Sweden.

 In April 2022 Barton was appointed as Chairman of the Management Board of LeapFrog Investments, a private investment firm that invests in high-growth, emerging markets, with a focus on social and environmental impact.

 Barton became the Chairman of the Board of Directors of Rio Tinto, the world's second largest metals and mining corporation, on May 5, 2022.
 In October 2022 the Eurasia Group announced the appointment of Barton as a Strategic Counselor.

 Barton earned his Master of Philosophy in Economics at Oxford University, where he studied as a Rhodes Scholar and has advised Canadian governments, both Liberal and Conservative, on public sector transformation and economic growth.

 Early life and education

 Dominic Barton was born in Mukono, Uganda in 1962.
 Barton's father was an Anglican missionary who helped develop a theology college in Uganda; his mother was a nurse.
 In his childhood, his family's house was occupied by general and future dictator Idi Amin, who was rising to power in Uganda at the time.
 At age seven his family moved from Uganda to Canada, eventually settling in the community of Sardis, British Columbia.

-Barton attended the University of British Columbia, where he earned a Bachelor's degree in Economics.
-He was awarded a Rhodes Scholarship and attended Brasenose College at Oxford University, where he received an MPhil degree in Economics.
+Barton attended the University of British Columbia, where he earned a Bachelor's degree in economics.
+He was awarded a Rhodes Scholarship and attended Brasenose College at Oxford University, where he received an MPhil degree in economics.